Could Peripheral Nerve Stimulation Eliminate Your Chronic Pain?

 Peripheral nerve stimulation is becoming a popular treatment option for everything from stubborn back pain to rare neuropathies.
 Compared with opioid pain killers, peripheral nerve stimulation technology works better, lasts longer, and carries no risk of dependence.

-There is a role for opioids and other medications in pain management, but they come with side effects and risks like abuse and addiction potential, said Melanie Ellers, a Duke nurse practitioner who specializes in pain management.
-“Peripheral nerve stimulation could be life-changing for a lot of people.”
+There is a role for opioids and nerve medications in pain management, but they come with side effects, can hamper quality of life, and carry risks like abuse and addiction potential.
+Here, Duke Health’s Neill Li, MD, a peripheral nerve surgeon who specializes in pain management, explains how peripheral nerve stimulation works and whether you could benefit from it.

 What Is Peripheral Nerve Stimulation?